Rocka06/MorphonAddon/README.md

 ## How It Works

-When you use MorphonConfigFile, the addon scans your project for custom `Resource` scripts and registers them for serialization.
+When you create a MorphonConfigFile, the addon scans your project for custom `Resource` scripts and registers them for serialization.
 - **Saving:** Object data is converted to dictionaries.
 - **Loading:** Objects are rebuilt with the correct script and property values.

 > **Note:** Built-in resources (like `SpriteFrames`) are not serialized directly.
 If not local to the scene, only their path is stored and reloaded.

+---

 ### Custom Serialization

-To control which properties are saved or if you extend a built-in resource type (e.g., `SpriteFrames`),  you will have to implement these methods in your script:
+To control which properties are saved, you will have to implement these methods in your script:

 **GDScript**
 ```gdscript